DuncanFaulkner/DuncanFaulkner/README.md

 ### Hello 👋,
 - 🔭 I about to launch my first course: [Angular Material Fundamentals!][course]
 - 🌱 I’m currently learning Angular Flex-Layout
+- 📙 I'm also putting together an ebook on Angular Flex-Layout
 - 👯 I’m a co-organiser of the [Angular Community Meetup][meetup]
 - 📮 I write blogs for here [anglebrackets][website] here [ngconf] and [medium]
 - 🥅 2020/21 Goals: Contribute more to Open Source projects